International Ultramarine Corps: Pulse 8

 Pulse 8 is Captain John Wether.
 Pulse 8 was originally in control of the fundamental forces of the universe, such as gravity, electromagnetism and the like.
-His more recent appearance, as The Master, shows him using his powers to rewrite reality using something called a "Quantum Keyboard".
-It is unknown whether this is a further development of his pre-existing powers, a whole new power, or merely a new way of describing his old powers.
+His later appearance as The Master shows him using his powers to rewrite reality using something called a "Quantum Keyboard".

 Later membership

 The Knight

 The Knight is Cyril Sheldrake, an English costumed hero who takes after his inspiration Batman.
 Cyril is the second Knight, and served under the original Knight (his father, the Earl of Wordenshire) as his Squire.
 Cyril has a rather coarse attitude, and engages in friendly but politically incorrect banter with the Irish Jack O'Lantern.

 Squire

 Squire is Beryl Hutchinson, a superheroine similar to that of Batman's sidekick Robin.
 Beryl is an expert in communications and communication technology, to the extent that she can even read information patterns by touch.
 She is brave and strong-willed, and cares deeply for Cyril.